drduke1/certification/README.md

 # Exam Certification Question Bank

-This application is used to store all questions used for Certification purposes.
+This application is designed for managing exam questions, users, tests, and results.

+This is not maintained so any contributions are welcome!